 There is something about women’s plight that definitely drives me with such enjoyment.
-I was reading this woman’s biography, describing flawlessly her experience as a Muslim Arab woman in the beginning of the 20th century, and I was feeling proud, often murmuring to myself: “ I am like this woman”.
+I was reading this woman’s biography, describing her experience flawlessly as a Muslim Arab woman at the beginning of the 20th century, and I was feeling proud, often murmuring to myself: “ I am like this woman.”

-There was something important for my research purposes that I gained from this book, which was satisfying to that immature researcher inside me.
+There was something important for my research purposes that I gained from this book, which was satisfying to that young researcher inside me.
 But as usual, I took that and gathered it in a bundle of its own and put it aside.
-There was so much more that i took from that journey of a book.
+There was so much more that I took from that journey of a book.

-When women’s highest aspirations in those times were to unveil their heavy veils.
-And here, when veil is mentioned, it is the face veil that is meant, not the whole hijab, head cover.
+When women’s highest aspirations in those times were to unveil their thick veils.
+And here, when the veil is mentioned, it is the face veil that is meant, not the full hijab, head cover.
 One can imagine how long the journey to liberation took.

-But being an Arab, like being a Palestinian at that time, required another form of liberation that was heavier than unveiling a veil.
-It was occupation that took the form of an oppressive ottoman empire that towards its ends used unprecedented murderous means to suppress and oppress the Arab natives.
-A choice as usual Arabs make unwisely and persistently in making wrong tactics.
-In order to get rid of the ottoman oppression, thye sided with the devil.
-A devil that took form of mandate authorities by the British and the French, who were sheepishly, keenly distributing the shares of what will become the Middle East.
+But being an Arab, like being a Palestinian at that time, required another form of freedom that was heavier than unveiling a veil.
+It was an occupation that took the form of an oppressive Ottoman empire that towards its ends used unprecedented murderous means to suppress and oppress the Arab natives.
+A choice as usual Arabs makes unwisely and persistently in making illegal tactics.
+To get rid of the Ottoman oppression, they sided with the devil.
+An evil that took the form of mandate authorities by the British and the French, who were sheepish, keenly distributing the shares of what will become the Middle East.
 It was a time when one oppression ended and a worse entered.
 A fact that made the Arabs more cautious and awakened.
-A part that gave an access to women movement to start forming itself.
+A part that gave access to women movement to start forming itself.

 A persisting reality of the Arab life that its misery was reduced to the Palestinian one is a harsh lesson I am still learning about (my) history.
 That era between the last years of the Ottoman Empire, and what took place from the Nakba to the Naksa, and then the Palestinian exodus from one Arab country to another until Oslo, keep unveiling itself.
 Like peeling an onion.
 Its core seems unreachable.